-Airsoft is an honour system with a close knit community.
+Airsoft is an honor system with a close knit community.
 Failure to conduct yourself in a sporting, respectful and becoming manner will impact everyone’s safe enjoyment of the day.
-We appreciate the difference between aggressive play and aggressive behaviour however please respect all players in and out of team when playing.
+We appreciate the difference between aggressive play and aggressive behavior however please respect all players in and out of team when playing.
 Everyone has different levels of enjoyment and involvement.

-- Any physical or threatening behaviour will not be tolerated.
+- Any physical or threatening behavior will not be tolerated.

 - Anyone under the effect of drugs and/or alcohol will be asked to leave site.

 - If you feel someone is not playing by the rules please inform a Marshal immediately.
 Please retain a description of player to enable us to identify and take action.
 Please do not take this action yourself as this will and can lead to a difference of opinion leaving the matter unresolved and creating animosity.

 - Marshals will take honesty shots on players randomly throughout the day.
 Any players that have been reported will also be honesty shot.
 If you pass an honesty shot you will be told to remain in play and why you have been tested, should you fail this will be recorded and a strike 1 will apply.